LAUKaHin/Genesis/README.md

 Python Version: 3.10

 ## Genesis.py
 This class can help to transmit text, image and markdown to OpenRouter.
-Here are the functions:
+Here are the PUBLIC functions:

 ### __init__(self, key, httpRef, projTitle)
 It is a constructor, you need to set the key in order to use GenAI service from OpenRouter.
 Set the name of project title is recommended but not necessary. httpRef is not not necessary.

-### ImgToBase64(self, filename)
-It import image and convert it and return a base64 string.
-It for the image that stored in local (because of formatting of json for OpenRouter)

-### FileToMD(self, filename)
-It convert the file to markdown format (This function is rely on MarkItDown and it is buggy as it is a new library)

-### CreateDict(self, dicttype, value)
-It will create new dictionary for every message.
-You can only either "text" or "image_url" as dicttype.

-### SendAndReceive(self, LLM="")
+### TXRX(self, LLM="")
-Main function of Genesis.py, the LLM is for AI/LLM model selection
+Main function of Genesis.py, the LLM is for AI/LLM model selection.
+It can transmit the data and receive it.
+This function will return string when there is no error.
+Otherwise, error code (str) will be returned

+### PushMsgToSystem(self, value)
+Push string into contents of system.
+Note that it cannot stored non ascii string in it.

+### PushFileToSystem(self, value)
+Push file into contents of system.
+Note that the file cannot contain non ascii string, special math symbols and images.

+### PopMsgOfSystem(self)
+Pop the last message of the content in system

+### PushMsgToUser(self, dicttype, value)
+Push string into contents of user.
+Note that it cannot stored non ascii string in it.

+### PushFileToUser(self, value)
+Push file into contents of user.
+Note that the file cannot contain non ascii string, special math symbols and images.

+### PopMsgOfUser(self)
+Pop the last message of the content in user

 ### __str__(self)
 Show the info for the class